Setting up Meshery Development Environment on Windows

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart Restart-Computer

-Enable VM (Virtual Machine) feature: Open PowerShell in administrator mode and run:
+Enable VM (Virtual Machine) feature.
+To do so open PowerShell in administrator mode and run:

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart